bfraser/puppet-grafana/README.md

   grafana_user      => 'admin',
   grafana_password  => '5ecretPassw0rd',
   grafana_api_path  => '/grafana/api'
+  organization      => 'NewOrg',
   content           => template('path/to/exported/file.json'),
 }
 ```

 `content` must be valid JSON, and is parsed before imported.
 `grafana_user` and `grafana_password` are optional, and required when
-authentication is enabled in Grafana. `grafana_api_path` is optional, and only used when using sub-paths for the API.
+authentication is enabled in Grafana. `grafana_api_path` is optional, and only used when using sub-paths for the API. `organization` is optional, and used when creating a dashboard for a specific organization.

 Example:
 Make sure the `grafana-server` service is up and running before creating the `grafana_dashboard` definition.
 One option is to use the `http_conn_validator` from the [healthcheck](https://forge.puppet.com/puppet/healthcheck) module